-Since first drawing international attention with First Prize wins at the Budapest and Stokowski conducting competitions, George Hanson’s career has taken him to more than 20 countries, conducting over a hundred orchestras and operas on five continents– including the Radio Orchestras of Hamburg and Berlin, Berlin’s Komische Oper, Vienna’s Kammeroper, the Hungarian National Opera in Budapest, the Warsaw Philharmonic, the orchestras of Osaka and Seoul, and the National Symphonies of South Africa, Mexico and Columbia.
+Since first drawing international attention with First Prize wins at the Budapest and Stokowski conducting competitions, George Hanson’s career has taken him to more than 20 countries, conducting over a hundred orchestras and operas on five continents.

-Sold out concerts and exciting new programming mark Hanson’s most recent appointment as Artistic Director of the Sunriver Music Festival in Oregon, USA.
-Upcoming guest engagements include concerts in Durban, South Africa.
+Sold out concerts and exciting new programming have marked mark Hanson’s tenure as Artistic Director of the Sunriver Music Festival in Oregon, USA.

-This season Hanson adds Pinchas Zukerman to a long list of important artistic collaborators, including Joshua Bell, Itzhak Perlman, Yo-Yo Ma, Lang Lang, Emanuel Ax, and Peter Serkin.
-A versatile musician, George has worked with Tony Bennett and Dizzy Gillespie; his work in the recording studio with the rock group R.E.M. brought triple platinum recognition.
+Hanson recently added trumpeter Chris Botti and violinist Pinchas Zukerman to a long list of important artistic collaborators, including Joshua Bell, Itzhak Perlman, Yo-Yo Ma, Lang Lang, Emanuel Ax, and Peter Serkin.
+A versatile musician, George has performed with Tony Bennett and Dizzy Gillespie; his work in the recording studio with the rock group R.E.M. brought triple platinum recognition.

-In 2015 Hanson will cap a twenty-year relationship with the Tucson Symphony as Music Director, concluding his tenure with performances of Der Rosenkavalier and Gustav Mahler’s Symphony No. 3, as well as a special performance of Das Lied von der Erde.
+In 2015, Hanson capped a twenty-year relationship with the Tucson Symphony as Music Director, concluding his tenure with performances of Der Rosenkavalier and Gustav Mahler’s Symphony No. 3, as well as a special performance of Das Lied von der Erde.
 George’s highlights with TSO include performing Mozart piano concerti (conducting from the keyboard), releasing the orchestra’s first-ever CD recording to international acclaim, and receiving the Certificate of Congressional Special Recognition from Congresswoman Gabrielle Giffords for service to the community.
-Commitments to education and community outreach have been hallmarks of Hanson’s time in Tucson.